 Language is important.
 Especially in technical fields.
 We have to know what we’re talking about.
 And so using the right name to convey meaning is important.
 People bemoan the use of acronyms, but at least they’re an abbreviation of something meaningful and descriptive (e.g. MVP = Minimally Viable Product, API = Application Programming Interface, UI = User Interface, etc).
 The project and service names above have a tenuous (at best) relationship with the nature-of-the-thing-named.

-And so we find ourselves enacting a tragedy of the commons.
-We’ve polluted the clear air of communication with soot.
+And so we find ourselves polluting the clean air of communication.
 Every new tool gets a new code-name, and I’ve got another thing to stop and decode.
 It’s giving me cognitive asthma.
-I have to work harder than I should just to breathe in the information that I need to do my job.
 And I can’t be the only one.

 As George Bernard Shaw once said, “The single biggest problem in communication is the illusion that it has taken place.”